pynapple-org/pynapple/README.md

 $ # Install in editable mode with `-e` or, equivalently, `--editable`
 $ pip install -e .
 ```
+this procedue will install all the dependencies including

+-   Python 3.6+
+-   Pandas
+-   numpy
+-   scipy
+-   numba
+-   pynwb 2.0
+-   tabulate
+-   pyqt5

 <!-- Features
 --------